JasonA-dev/APF-MP1000_MiSTer/Readme.md

 # APF-MP1000 & "Imagination Engine" for MiSTer
 "
 ## General description
-The APF MP1000 console was plugged in to the Imagination Engine to upgrade it to a personal computer.
+The APF MP1000 console was slotted on top of the APF MPA-10 base unit, called the "Imagination Engine" to upgrade it to a personal computer.
 Rather than creating two separate cores, this MP1000 core will add enhancements from the Imagination Engine hardware.

 ## Source structure